Our recommendation: DRACOON for Windows

 In case performance problems arise while accessing DRACOON via WebDAV, navigate to the menu tab Extras -> Internet options -> Connections -> LAN settings in Internet Explorer.

-The check box by Detect settings automatically should not be ticked.
+The check box by Detect settings automatically should not be selected.

 Launching the web client service is a requirement to successfully establishing a connection.
 This can be verified through the simultaneously using both keys of the keyboard shortcut Windows key and R. Continue by entering “services.msc” in the window that is now visible and verify by clicking OK.